 Configurable notifications alert relevant stakeholders for revisions, redlines, and approvals, ensuring nothing gets missed.
 And robust, highly configurable rules increase flexibility while driving quicker approvals and execution.

 Challenge: Unclaimed entitlements/lost or untapped revenue

 Finding: More than half of respondents cited unclaimed entitlements or loss of untapped revenue as a challenge.

 Best-of-breed contract management software draws on artificial intelligence (AI) tools that index and "interpret" every entitlement in each contract across the enterprise, allowing users to achieve the full potential of negotiated contracts through better enforcement of commercial terms.

 You can also avoid missed entitlements or revenue potential.
-For example, sourcing organizations can automatically check purchase orders against agreed upon contract language to detect incorrect billings issues with regard to slabbed discounts or other innovative payout models.
+For example, sourcing organizations can automatically check purchase orders against agreed-upon contract language to detect incorrect billing issues with regard to slabbed discounts or other innovative payout models.

 Challenge: Missed obligations

 Finding: 55% of respondents said missed obligations have been a challenge.

 Contract management software gives unprecedented insight into these contractual commitments, ensuring nothing gets missed.
 The same indexing and reporting capabilities used to surface entitlements also capture a business's obligations to third parties, preventing leakage caused by lost business or penalties.